 This project will evaluate the benefits of a new Graduated Licensing System (GLS) for motorcyclists.
 This will include greater restrictions on learners that are gradually lifted as riders acquire skills and experience under conditions that reduce risk.

-A review of the current Tasmanian Motorcycle GLS has commenced with a view to identifying options to ensure that motorcycle riders are appropriately experienced and capable before they are granted a full licence.
+A review of the current Tasmanian Motorcycle GLS has commenced.
+The review will identify potential enhancements to the current motorcycle licensing regime to ensure that motorcycle riders are appropriately experienced and capable before they are granted a full licence.